4 Common Causes of Constipation Explained.

 Your doctor often requires a thorough examination and evaluation of your medical history.
 Then, he will repeatedly need advanced tests to exclude organic causes of constipation.
 Examples of the investigations used to diagnose functional constipation:

 - Colonoscopy: If your age is >50 years with new-onset constipation, your doctor often will require a colonoscopy.
-Also, your doctor will perform a colonoscopy if you have alarm signs such as anemia, weight loss, blood in stool, or having a family history of colorectal cancer.
+Also, your doctor will perform a colonoscopy if you have alarm signs such as anemia, weight loss, blood in stool, or a family history of colorectal cancer.

 - X-ray on the abdomen in the erect position.
 Also, an X-ray with barium (contrast) helps diagnose the cause.